offlinehacker/ethertest/docs/development.rst

 * **Network conectivety testing**::

-    This kind of testing is used for verification of conectivety betwene network segments.
+    This kind of testing is used for verification of conectivety between network segments.

 * **Network correctness tesing**::